-To reduce the number of independent parameters by 3, we non-dimensionalized all parameters and dynamic variables, using the total leg length l , the earth gravitational constant g, and body mass m_0 (see Appendix A of our Supplementary Materials).
+To reduce the number of independent parameters by three, we nondimensionalized all the parameters and dynamic variables, using the total leg length l , the earth gravitational constant g, and body mass m_0 (Appendix A online under the "Supplemental Data" tab for this paper on the ASME Digital Collection).

-3.2 System identification (parameter estimation)

-Several parameters are easily measured with reasonable accuracy by taking the device apart: masses with a balance; centers of mass locations by hanging and knife-edge balance experiments; moments of inertia by swinging the parts as pendula and timing; leg lengths and angles with a ruler; and ground-slope with digital level and a ruler (see Appendix C about slope variations in our Supplementary Materials).
+3.2 System Identification (Parameter Estimation).
+Several parameters are easily measured with reasonable accuracy by taking the device apart: masses with a balance; centers of mass locations by hanging and knife-edge balance experiments; moments of inertia by swinging the parts as pendula and timing; leg lengths and angles with a ruler; and ground slope with digital level and a ruler (see Appendix C about slope variations under the "Supplemental Data" tab for this paper on the ASME Digital Collection).